 C. Board Decision-Making Criteria

-In making its decision on the appeal, the Board shall give appropriate weight to all evidence presented at the hearing.
+In making its decision on the appeal, the Board shall give appropriate weight to all facts and circumstances.
 The Board does not use the same criteria used for rulemaking.

 D. Notice and Publication of Board Action, Appeals